sjpence/manual-mds220/05_Operation.md

 *Parameter Range: 0 - 99 sec.*

 The flux delay is the amount of time that the machine waits before starting to move the carriage over the fluxer.
-This delay allows the spray nozzle atomizing air supply yo build pressure before allowing the flux to spray.
+With a foam fluxer this gives time for the foam head to build up.
+On the MDS-220 this delay allows the spray nozzle atomizing air supply to build pressure before allowing the flux to spray.
 Typically this delay is 2-3 seconds.

 ### Preheat Temperature Set Point